 2. Exploring the 3D structure of chromosomes – science & art collide:

 Researchers in the Spivakov and Fraser labs have been working with musician Max Cooper and visual artist Andy Lomas to turn their research data into an audio-visual experience which explores how our chromosomes interact.
 Watch out for the video, music and events in 2017.

 3. Nuffield Foundation placements:

 Four sixth-form students, four weeks, four pieces of research, a great opportunity for our researchers to show students what being a scientist is all about.
-Check out Austin’s blog post about his experience.

 4. Careers in Science:

 Having worked with teachers and students across the year, we recognised the need to show that a career in science might be quite different to what you imagine!
 Eight brave scientists (including me!) got in front of the camera to talk about their careers and current roles.
-You can see them all, including a poster which explores even more career options here.

 5. Excellence with Impact Commendation:

 We received a commendation for our work to achieve openness around the use of animals in research, in particular our virtual-tours were recognised.
 The tours use non-recording cameras in our small animal facility to allow visitors to be guided through the facility in real-time.